natebarksdale/natebarksdale.github.io/src/content/blog/2010-04-29-dancers-among-us-by-jordan-matter.md

 description: A vibrant NYC dance photography project capturing the artistry of members from the Paul Taylor and Martha Graham Dance Companies.
 emoji: 💃
 tags:
-  - 💃 Dancers
-  - 🗽 NYC
+  - 🎨 Art
-  - 📷 Photography
+  - 🌍 Culture
 haiku: |
   Grace in city streets,
   Art flows through the bustling life,